ipfabric/docs/docs/overview/index.md

 !!! info "NVMe Storage Recommendation"

-    For optimal performance, we recommend using Non-Volatile Memory express drives (NVMe) with a minimum of 2000 IOPS for virtual machine storage.
+    For optimal performance, we recommend using directly attached Non-Volatile Memory express drives (NVMe) storage for virtual machine.
 Replacing traditional spinning disks NVMe will significantly improve the performance of database-intensive operations, such as [System Maintenance](../IP_Fabric_Settings/system/Backup_and_Maintenance/system_maintenance.md).

 The minimum requirements are: